Meenu Gaur

 Meenu Gaur is a London-based British-Indian director and screenwriter.
-She is best known for her 2013 Pakistani film Zinda Bhaag which she co-wrote and co-directed with Farjab Nabi.
+She is best known for her 2013 Pakistani film Zinda Bhaag which she co-wrote and co-directed with Farjad Nabi.
 The film was an entry to the foreign film category at the Oscars.
-She is presently working on a feature film titled 'Barzakh:Between Heaven and Hell' supported by the Locarno International Film Festival's Open Doors Hub Programme.
+She is presently working on a feature film titled 'Barzakh: Between Heaven and Hell' supported by the Locarno International Film Festival's Open Doors Hub Programme.
 She has also been part of Berlinale Talents and the NIPKOW film residency in Berlin, supported by Berlinale and Medienboard.
 Recently, SOAS, University of London installed her portrait on the school walls as part of the Alumni Series that celebrates notable alumni.

+Early life

+Gaur was born in Kolkata.
+After finishing her schooling, she moved to Delhi for higher education where she studied at Lady Shri Ram College and the Mass Communication Research Centre, Jamia Millia Islamia.

+Career

 Zinda Bhaag

 In 2013 Meenu co-directed a Pakistani film Zinda Bhaag, under the film production company Matteela Films.
 Meenu got immense praise from Pakistani film directors and critics for putting forward Pakistani cinema into limelight again.
 Zinda Bhaag became one of the highest-grossing of Pakistan and has won many accolades and recognition including an official selection for Best Foreign Language Film at 86th Academy Awards however was out of the competition for the final race.
 Zinda Bhaag was only the third Pakistani film in 50 years to be submitted at the Oscars, after 1959's The Day Shall Dawn and 1963's The Veil.
 Zinda Bhaag earned her critical acclaim worldwide and was theatrically released in USA, UAE and Pakistan.
 It was subsequently released on Netflix in 2015.